-Wedding speeches and toasts may be the most daunting things to write and deliver, but they’re also one of the best parts of any wedding.
+Wedding speeches may be the most daunting things to write and deliver, but they’re also one of the best parts of any wedding.
 They give guests a unique perspective on the couple, make you laugh, make you cry, and bring the room together.
-So, to take some of the pressure off your shoulders, here are some tried-and-true tips for writing a killer wedding speech and toast!
+So, to take some of the pressure off your shoulders, here are some tried-and-true tips for writing a killer wedding speech (or toast)!

 Traditionally, the best man, the maid of honor (MOH), and both sets of parents give speeches for the couple.
 You’ll also find that the couple gives a welcome and gratitude speech.
 However, here at Junebug, we believe it’s entirely up to you and what you want for your special day.